hliu56/StackOverflowData_Analysis/README.md

 ## Project Motivation
 In this project, we tried to focus on the factors that can affect or decide the salary, which people care more about.
 Thus we ask these 3 questions after observing the data.
-- 1. What's the relationship between Professional and Salary
+- 1. What's the relationship between EmploymentStatus and Salary
 - 2. What's the relationship between Country and Salary
 - 3. What's the factor is the most important features that decide salary